 Enrico is a PhD candidate at SSE, the Stockholm School of Economics.
-His main research conflates Network theory with CSR (Corporate Social Responsibility) as well as Sustainable Value Chains, with particular reference to South and East Asia (i.e.: Bangladesh and Japan).
+His main research covers CSR (corporate social responsibility), CSR work as well as sustainable value chains, with particular reference to South and East Asia.

-Enrico holds a BA in Business Administration from Bocconi University, a MSc CEMS in International Management from UCD Dublin and an MBA in Management & Finance from McGill University.
-Before embarking on his PhD research, Enrico worked full-time for 6 years in the Fashion Industry, in Europe and Asia.
+Enrico holds a BA in business administration from Bocconi University, a MSc CEMS in international management from UCD Dublin and an MBA in management & finance from McGill University.
+Before embarking on his PhD journey, Enrico worked full-time for 6 years in the fashion industry, in Asia and Europe.

-- Fontana, E. (forthcoming).
+- Fontana, E. (2017).
 Corporate social responsibility as stakeholder engagement: Firm-NGO collaboration in Sweden.
 Corporate Social Responsibility and Environmental Management.
-Doi:10.1002/csr.1463.
+Doi:10.1002/csr.1463. (forthcoming)

 - Fontana, E. (2017).
 Strategic CSR: A panacea for profit and altruism?
 An empirical study among executives in the Bangladeshi RMG supply chain.
 European Business Review, 29(3), 304-319.

 Annual Meeting of the Academy of Management (AOM) presentations:

 - Fontana, E., & Egels-Zandén, N. (2017).
 “Non sibi, sed omnibus: The network effect of industrial clusters on CSR execution in the Bangladeshi garment supply chain”.
 Academy of Management.
 Atlanta, USA, August 3rd – 8th, 2017.
 Published in: Proceedings of the Seventy-seventh Annual Meeting of the Academy of Management.
 Doi: 10.5465/AMBPP.2017.15334abstract